 All Québec-based enterprises that wish to file an application for authorization to enter into public contracts and subcontracts covered by the Act respecting contracting by public bodies must use E-Services.

 This on-line service will allow you to send the necessary information concerning your authorization – such as updates, supporting documents, fee payments and renewals – to the AMF securely and quickly.

-- Consult the Companion Guide (pdf - 5 MB)This link will open in a new window for information on the application for authorization.
+- Consult the Guides and Declarations section for information on the application for authorization.

 Thresholds and categories of public contrats and subcontracts